webdevjeffus/css-for-sinatra/README.md

-# CSS for Sinatra
+# Drop-In CSS for Sinatra
 #### How to develop a flexible CSS stylesheet to instantly style any Sinatra-based web app
 (Repo and accompanying talk currently under development)

 ## What this How-to is, and what it isn't
-The purpose of this how-to is to help you develop a flexible CSS stylesheet that can be dropped onto any Sinatra-based web app, instantly applying "good-enough" styling to the entire website.
-This is accomplished using type-based CSS selectors CSS along with basic semantic HTML practices.
+The purpose of this how-to is to help you develop a flexible CSS stylesheet that can be dropped into any Sinatra-based web app, instantly applying "good-enough" styling to the entire website.
+This is accomplished using type-based CSS selectors along with simple semantic HTML structure.
 When properly executed, the final stylesheet should work on _any_ Sinatra web app, as well as most Rails-based apps, without adding any classes to the HTML, or any additional styling rules to the CSS file.

 However, this strategy is _not_ appropriate for styling anything beyond the MVP stage.
 Type-based selectors are measurably less performant than class-based or id-based selectors.
-While this isn't likely to noticeably affect performance on a locally-hosted app in development, it could have a perceivable impact on the performance of a large, publicly-deployed app.
+While this isn't likely to noticeably affect performance on a locally-hosted app in development, it could have a perceivable impact on the performance of a large, publicly-deployed app served over the internet.

-### Using this How-to
+### TL;DR
-This README file contains the main flow of the how-to; read or skim it from top to bottom to follow the process it describes.
-It will also contain links to other files in the repo, or to outside resources, when appropriate.
+If you read this tutorial from beginning to end, you'll learn how to set up your own drop-in stylesheet and the compatible **layout** view.
+I'll explain what each CSS rule does, and why it does it.
+If you are in a hurry, you can skip down to the "Putting it in place" section and follow the instructions there to drop-in pre-generated .css and .erb files onto your app in just a few minutes.
+The pre-generated files will work fine, but you won't learn as much doing it that way.
+Your call.

 ## Setting up your HTML file
-For this to work, you need to set up your layout.erb (or layout.html.erb, in Rails) following some basic best-practices for semantic HTML.
+For this to work, you need to set up your **layout.erb** (or **layout.html.erb**, in Rails) following some basic best-practices for semantic HTML.
 We'll be relying on HTML semantics to differentiate between tags of the same type in different areas of the page.
 For example, our stylesheet will handle an **\<h1>** tag differently if it appears in the app's **\<header>** element than if it is in the **\<main>**.

-When you set up your layout.erb, set up the document's **\<body>** element as in this example.
-We'll cover the contents of the **\<head>** element later in the tutorial:
+To begin, set up the **\<body>** element in your **layout.erb** as in this example.
+We'll cover the contents of [the **\<head>** element](#the-html-head-element) later in the tutorial:

 ```html
 <!DOCTYPE html>
 <html lang="en">